Yuan Shao: In popular culture

 Yuan Shao is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He also appears in all instalments of Koei's Romance of the Three Kingdoms strategy game series.
 He also has a minor role in Koei's Kessen II.
 Yuan Shao also appears as a playable faction leader in the Creative Assembly title Total War: Three Kingdoms.
+He appears in Team Ninja's historical fantasy Action RPG Wo Long: Fallen Dynasty as a tragic villain with some elements of his half-brother Yuan Shu attributted to him.

-He plays a major role in the Three Kingdoms (TV series) as a recurring character.
+He plays a major role in the Three Kingdoms television series as a recurring character.